ProLoser/webshow/characters/Mike.md

 Always starts a story or anecdote and never reaches a punchline.

 Not motivated or driven to succceed financially

+Thinks he is a tech guy 'cause he lives with and is friends with tech guys.
+Convinces them to do 90% of his work when he works for tech related companies

 Traits
 ------